ACNE TREATMENT MELBOURNE

+We offer acne treatment in Melbourne, Hawthorn, Camberwell, Kew & Glen Iris.
 Acne is a condition in which the skin becomes inflamed due to the blockage of the hair follicles with oil, bacteria and dead skin cells.
 The areas of the body most prone to acne are the face, neck, back and shoulders.
-Acne cannot be cured; it can only be controlled with treatment.
+Acne cannot be cured; it can only be controlled with proper acne treatment in Melbourne.

 Blue light therapy

-Blue light therapy is an excellent acne treatment for many people.
+Blue light therapy is an excellent acne treatment in Melbourne.
 The blue light used penetrates deep within the skin to destroy acne-causing bacteria, clearing the acne and helping prevent future breakouts.
-Blue light is gentle to use and can result in a much clearer and more healthy complexion.
+Blue light is gentle to use and can result in a much clearer and morehealthy complexion.

-This acne treatment involves application of a photosensitiser cream to the skin that makes it more sensitive to light.
+This acne treatment in Melbourne involves application of a photosensitiser cream to the skin that makes it more sensitive to light.
 Once the cream has dried, you will be placed under the blue light.
 The optimal light depends on the ideal wavelength for the particular cream used and the target tissue.
 The treated area will be washed after completion of the treatment.
-You will need to protect the skin with a sunscreen lotion.
+You will need to protect the skin with a sunscreen lotion after the acne treatment.
 Depending on the results and severity of the acne, you might require additional sessions to achieve the desired results.

-Some common side effects include redness and swelling of the treated areas, skin dryness and pigment changes.
+Some common side effects of this acne treatment in Melbourne include redness and swelling of the treated areas, skin dryness and pigment changes.

 Skin care products and skin peels

-Facial peel is a skin-resurfacing procedure that involves application of a chemical solution to damaged facial areas (acne).
+Facial peel is a skin-resurfacing procedure in Melbourne that involves application of a chemical solution to the damaged facial areas (acne).
 The procedure is meant to peel away the superficial layers of the skin (exfoliation) giving you a youthful and unblemished complexion.
-Facial peels are a very popular non-surgical cosmetic procedure for acne treatment.
+Facial peels are a very popular non-surgical cosmetic procedure for acne treatment in Melbourne.

 Facial peels vary according to their specific ingredients and their strength.
 The peeling action depends on the duration the solution remains on the skin and the depth of application.
 The desired appearance can be achieved through the application of superficial/light, medium, or deep treatments.